Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks

-Such degradation can be attributed to the significant variance present in the activation (feature) distributions of SR networks.
+This degradation can be attributed to the significant variance in the feature (activation) distributions of SR networks.
 The feature distribution of a layer exhibits substantial discrepancies across different channels and images, which makes it difficult to determine a single quantization range for a layer.
-Early approach on SR quantization~\cite{Li2020pams} adopts quantization-aware training to learn better quantization ranges.
-However, as observed in Figure~\ref{fig:method-motiv}, despite careful selection, the quantization ranges fail to align with the diverse values within the channel and image dimension, which we refer to as \textit{distribution mismatch}.
+Early approaches to SR quantization~\cite{Li2020pams} adopt a training scheme to learn the quantization range of each layer.
+However, despite careful selection, the quantization ranges do not align with the varied values within the channel and image dimensions, which we refer to as \textit{distribution mismatch} in features.

-Recent approaches aim to address this challenge by incorporating dynamic adaptation methods to accommodate the varying distributions.
-For instance, DAQ~\cite{hong2022daq} leverages distribution mean and variance to dynamically adjust quantization ranges for each channel and DDTB~\cite{zhong2022ddtb} employs input-adaptive dynamic modules to determine quantization ranges on a per-image basis.
-However, both channel-wise quantization ranges and dynamic adaptation modules introduce significant computational overhead.
-While adapting the quantization function to each image during inference might handle the variable distributions, it compromises the computational benefits of quantization.
+Recent approaches aim to address this issue by incorporating dynamic adaptation modules that accommodate the varying distributions.
+For example, the quantization range is dynamically adjusted by directly leveraging the distribution mean and variance at test time~\cite{hong2022daq} or by employing input-adaptive dynamic modules~\cite{zhong2022ddtb}.
+Although adapting the quantization function to each image during inference might handle variable distributions, the dynamic modules introduce considerable computational overhead, potentially compromising the computational benefits of quantization.

-In this study, we propose a novel quantization-aware training framework that addresses the distribution mismatch problem, by introducing a new loss term that regulates the variance in distributions.
-While direct regularization of distribution variance demonstrates potential in reducing quantization errors in each quantized feature, its relationship with the reconstruction loss is questionable.
-We observe that concurrently optimizing the network with variance regularization and reconstruction loss can disrupt the image reconstruction process, as shown in Figure~\ref{fig:method-conflict}.
-Therefore, we introduce a cooperative variance regularization strategy, where the variance is regulated only when it collaborates harmoniously with the reconstruction loss.
-To determine the cooperative behavior, we assess whether the sign values of the gradients from each loss are the same.
-Consequently, we can effectively update the SR network to optimize both quantization-friendliness and reconstruction accuracy.
+In this study, we propose a novel quantization-aware training framework that addresses the distribution mismatch problem with a loss term that regulates the mismatch in distributions.
+Although directly minimizing the feature mismatch presents the potential for quantization-friendliness, whether it preserves reconstruction accuracy is questionable.
+We observe that concurrent optimization with the mismatch regularization and the original reconstruction loss can disrupt the image reconstruction process.
+Therefore, we introduce a cooperative mismatch regularization strategy, where the mismatch is regulated only when it collaborates harmoniously with the reconstruction loss.
+To determine the cooperative behavior, we assess the cosine similarity of the gradients from each loss, then we weigh the gradients of mismatch regularization based on this similarity.
+Consequently, we effectively update the SR network to hold both quantization-friendliness and reconstruction accuracy.